dockstore/dockstore/_docs/checker-workflow-trs.md

 curl -X GET "https://dockstore.org/api/api/ga4gh/v2/tools?limit=1000" -H "accept: application/json"
 ```

 There are two fields to look for in the results.
-The first is the `has_checker` field, which will tell you wether or not the entry has a checker workflow.
+The first is the `has_checker` field, which will tell you whether or not the entry has a checker workflow.
 If it does have a checker workflow, then the `checker_url` field contains a link to the checker workflow using TRS.
 This is how we can determine if an entry has a checker, and also interact with the associated checker.

 Once we have the checker URL, we can start to interact with it like a regular workflow.